variejs/docs/service-container.md

   - [Binding Interfaces to Implementations](#binding-interfaces-to-implementations)
 - [Resolving Dependencies](#resolving-dependencies) -[Automatic Component Injection](#automatic-component-injection)

 The service container is a way to manage dependencies and performing dependency injection.
-We have wrapped [inversify]: http://inversify.io for our container.
+We have wrapped [Inversify](http://inversify.io) for our container.
 It is important to understnad this concept as Varies core its built with the injection system.

 ## Bindings